 For all plug-ins that can set a Data Pool variable, each has a 'structure' defined in a .dp file.
 There is one such file for each plug-in.
 Both the file and the name of the structure defined by it are the same as the name of the plug-in.
 For example, in the case of an MtButton, the file is MtButton.dp and the name of the structure for sub-item access is MtButton.

-4.4.9 Presenter
+Presenter Container Plug-ins 2.4.9

-The following Container plug-ins are located in the Presenter folder:
+The following Container plug-ins are located in the Presenter folder.

 - Bar

 - Bar Value

 - Bar Values

 - Pie Slice

 - Pie Values